 3. The Captain Kidd, Wapping

-On a dark and stormy night (so really anytime from October through to April) The Captain Kidd throbs with an almost-delicious sense of foreboding.
+On a dark and stormy night (so really anytime from September through to April) The Captain Kidd throbs with a delicious sense of foreboding.
 Snuggle up on a settle (or if it's crowded, huddle round a barrel) and watch the grey ooze of the Thames out of the window.
 It'll transport you back to a time of pirates and smugglers, and — after a couple of pints of cider — it's easy enough to imagine a galleon full of cutthroats and scallywags sailing by.
 The patio, also overlooking the river, is wonderful in the summer too.

 The Captain Kidd, 108 Wapping High Street, E1W 2NE